nataliehogg/tdcosmo_ext/README.md

 ## References

-(Birrer et al., TDCOSMO IV - Hierarchical time-delay cosmography - joint inference of the Hubble constant and galaxy density profiles, A&A 2020)[https://arxiv.org/abs/2007.02941]
+(Birrer et al.)[https://arxiv.org/abs/2007.02941], TDCOSMO IV - Hierarchical time-delay cosmography - joint inference of the Hubble constant and galaxy density profiles, A&A 2020.